Coronavirus: Dutch fiscal and financial measures for companies

 This means that the accrued tax debt must be paid in full by July 1, 24 at the latest.

 Notification regarding inability to pay

 With regard to the notification of insolvency, you may no longer have to make this notification separately if you – in connection with corona – request deferment of payment for payroll taxes and / or turnover tax from a legal person that is subject to corporation tax.
-This applies to both past and future periods.
+This applies for declaration periods ending after 1 February 2020.
+The request for a special postponement of payment until 31 December 2020 will in that case be regarded as a notification of inability to pay.
 The tax authorities assesses the notification of insolvency and provides separate feedback.

 Request for reduction of provisional assessments

 Do you expect a lower profit, or even loss, of your business due to the corona outbreak and are you now paying a provisional income tax or corporation tax assessment?
 Then you can change your provisional assessment so that you immediately pay less tax.
 Lower your income for this.